 Filed: May 4, 2015

 An autonomous vehicle detects a tailgating vehicle and uses various response mechanisms.
 A vehicle is identified as a tailgater based on whether its characteristics meet a variable threshold.
-When the autonomous vehicle is traveling at slower speeds, the threshold is defined in distance.
+When the autonomous vehicle is traveling at slower speeds, the threshold is defined as distance.
 When the autonomous vehicle is traveling at faster speeds, the threshold is defined in time.
 The autonomous vehicle responds to the tailgater by modifying its driving behavior.
 In one example, the autonomous vehicle adjusts a headway buffer (defined in time) from another vehicle in front of the autonomous vehicle.
 In this regard, if the tailgater is T seconds too close to the autonomous vehicle, the autonomous vehicle increases the headway buffer to the vehicle in front of it by some amount relative to T.

-The patent tells us about the many different types of sensors that might be installed in self-driving cars, and how they might respond to tailgating.
-It’s interesting seeing information about how Google is planning upon addressing potential problems that might spring up with autonomous vehicles.
+The patent tells us about the many different types of sensors installed in self-driving cars and how they might respond to tailgating.
+In addition, it’s interesting seeing information about how Google is planning upon addressing potential problems that might spring up with autonomous vehicles.

-The carefulness of such planning might just make their self-driving cars program a success
+The carefulness of such planning might make their self-driving cars program a success.